discordjs/guide/guide/popular-topics/webhooks.md

 ## Using webhooks

 Webhooks, unlike bots, can send more than one embed per message, up to 10.
 They can also send attachments and normal content.
-The <branch version="11.x" inline> [`Webhook.send()`](https://discord.js.org/#/docs/main/stable/class/Webhook?scrollTo=send)</branch><branch version="12.x" inline>[`Webhook.send()`](https://discord.js.org/#/docs/main/master/class/Webhook?scrollTo=send)</branch> method to send to a webhook is very similar to the method for sending to a text channel.
-Webhooks can also change their name and avatar when sending a message.
+The <branch version="11.x" inline> [`Webhook#send()`](https://discord.js.org/#/docs/main/stable/class/Webhook?scrollTo=send)</branch><branch version="12.x" inline>[`Webhook#send()`](https://discord.js.org/#/docs/main/master/class/Webhook?scrollTo=send)</branch> method to send to a webhook is very similar to the method for sending to a text channel.
+Webhooks can also choose what the username and avatar will appear as when the message is sent.

 <branch version="11.x">